Inositol phosphate: Inositol trisphosphate

-The inositol-phospholipid signaling pathway is responsible for the generation of IP3 through the cleavage of Phosphatidylinositol 4,5-bisphosphate (PIP2) found in the lipid bi-layer of the plasma membrane by phospholipase C in response to either receptor tyrosine kinase or Gq alpha subunit-G protein-coupled receptor signaling.
-Soluble inositol trisphosphate (IP3) is able to rapidly diffuse into the cytosol and bind to the inositol trisphosphate receptor (InsP3Rs) calcium channels located in the endoplasmic reticulum.
+The inositol-phospholipid signaling pathway is responsible for the generation of IP3 through the cleavage of phosphatidylinositol 4,5-bisphosphate (PIP_{2}) found in the lipid bi-layer of the plasma membrane by phospholipase C in response to either receptor tyrosine kinase or Gq alpha subunit-G protein-coupled receptor signaling.
+Soluble inositol trisphosphate (IP_{3}) is able to rapidly diffuse into the cytosol and bind to the inositol trisphosphate receptor (InsP3Rs) calcium channels located in the endoplasmic reticulum.
 This releases calcium into the cytosol, serving as a rapid and potent signal for various cellular processes.